 Saint Gregory the Theologian (whose feast day we celebrate on January 14) reveals an important truth about entry into the sacramental life.
 "Baptism is God's most beautiful and magnificent gift.
 It's called a gift because it's conferred on those who bring nothing of their own.
 It's called grace because it's given even to the guilty."
-Our experience finding new life in Christ through addiction recovery and the twelve steps runs parallel to the spiritual grace of our baptism.
+Our experience finding new life in Christ through self-discovery, loving detachment, and our own recovery runs parallel to the spiritual grace of our baptism.

 We celebrate the Baptism of Jesus Christ this week and, while doing so, take the opportunity to embrace the promises of our own.
-This week's gospel reading concludes:
+In this week's Gospel Reading we hear:

-After Jesus was baptized, he came up from the water and behold, the heavens were opened for him, and he saw the Spirit of God descending like a dove and coming upon him.
-And a voice came from the heavens, saying, "This is my beloved Son, with whom I am well pleased."
+It happened in those days that Jesus came from Nazareth of Galilee and was baptized in the Jordan by John.
+On coming up out of the water he saw the heavens being torn open and the Spirit, like a dove, descending upon him.
+And a voice came from the heavens, "You are my beloved Son; with you I am well pleased."

 Baptism is the gate which makes the Christian life possible.
 To be Christian means to be grafted onto Christ-a status that can be hard to swallow when our behavior seems to ignore the divine.
-Recognizing our own powerlessness over pornography, lust, and disordered sexual attachment confirms the plunge taken in our baptism and our constant need for a savior.
-We find our identity as beloved sons of God-a seal that cannot be tarnished by sin or shame.
+Recognizing our own powerlessness over people, places, and things confirms the plunge taken in our baptism and our constant need for a savior.
+We find our identity as beloved daughters and sons of God-a seal that cannot be tarnished by sin or shame.

 Just like we witnessed the magi change routes after encountering Jesus, there comes a point in our recovery journey where we cannot return to where we had come from.
-Sure, we can revert back to old addictive patterns, but not without the place in our soul that has been claimed by God and awoken to the Good News.
+Sure, we can revert back to old patterns and behaviors, but not without the place in our soul that has been claimed by God and awoken to the Good News.

 Clothed in the grace of Jesus Christ while still in tune with our inherent powerlessness, we find identity.
 In fact, the Catechism of the Catholic Church notes that, "Baptism seals the Christian with the indelible spiritual mark of his belonging to Christ."